The Complexity of Proper Homotopy Equivalence of Graphs: Results for surfaces

 with each $\del_i P_j$ appearing in the quotient exactly once.
 Note that our pants have boundary, so the only possible pants decomposition around a puncture is a sequence of annuli.

-For any surface with a pants decomposition $(S,\cP)$ we associate a graph in the following way.
+For each space of graphs $\cG_{\star}$ discussed in \Cref{ssec:space_of_graphs} we will define an analogous space of surfaces, $\cS_{\star}$.
+First, let $\hat{\cS_k}$ be the set of surfaces with a $(k-1)$-legged pants decomposition.
+Similarly, let $\hat{S}_{\leq k}$ denote the set of surfaces with a pants decomposition in which all pants have at most $k-1$ legs, and $\hat{S}_{<\infty}$ denote the set of surfaces with any pants decomposition.
+For a surface with any type of pants decomposition $(S,\cP)$ we associate a graph in the following way.
 For each pair of paints $P_j$, associate a vertex $v_j$.
-Whenever a boundary component of $P_j$ is glued to a boundary component of $P_k$, associate an edge from $(v_j,v_k)$, note that $j$ and $k$ may be equal.
-In this way, each $d$-legged pants corresponds to a vertex of degree $d+1$.
+Whenever a boundary component of $P_j$ is glued to a boundary component of $P_k$, associate an edge $(v_j,v_k)$, note that $j$ and $k$ may be equal.
+In this way, each $(d-1)$-legged pants corresponds to a vertex of degree $d$.
 If we consider surfaces with a basepoint interior to the pants decomposition, then we can associate a based graph.
-See \cref{fig:SurfaceToGraph} for an example.
+This association defines a function $\Phi_{\star}:\hat{\cS}_{\star} \arr \cG_{\star}$ for each choice of $\star$.
+See \cref{fig:SurfaceToGraph} for an example where the surface is compact.

-For each space of graphs $\cG_{\star}$ discussed in \Cref{ssec:space_of_graphs} we will define an analogous space of surfaces, $\cS_{\star}$.
-The maps $\Phi_{\star}:\hat{\cS_{\star}} \arr \cG_{\star}$ are surjective, so we can then endow $\hat{\cS_{\star}}$ with the initial topology.
+Each map $\Phi_{\star}:\hat{\cS_{\star}} \arr \cG_{\star}$ is surjective, so we can then endow $\hat{\cS_{\star}}$ with the initial topology.
 Recall that the \emph{initial topology} is the coarsest topology which makes $\Phi_{\star}$ continuous and has the sets as a subbase.
 Note that this topology will not be Hausdorff.
 For example, the same surface with two pants decompositions in which pants curves are isotopic, but not equal, are indistinguishable by open sets in the topology.
 So, we quotient by the equivalence relation induced by $\Phi_{\star}$, that is $(S,\cP,b)\sim(S',\cP',b')$ if $\Phi_{\star}(S,\cP,b)=\Phi_{\star}(S',\cP',b')$.
 Call these quotient spaces (with the quotient topologies) $\cS_{\star}$, and note that they are Hausdorff and homeomorphic to the corresponding space $\cG_{\star}$.
-For detailed explanation, see for example Corollary 22.3 of Munkres' Topology, \cite{munkres2000topology}.
+For detailed explanation, see Corollary 22.3 of Munkres' Topology, \cite{munkres2000topology}.

-Points in $\cS_{\star}$ can be thought of as surfaces, up to homeomorphism, with based pants decompositions, up to isotopy.
+Points in $\cS_{\star}$ can be thought of as surfaces, up to homeomorphism, with based pants decompositions, up to homotopy.
 A puncture on a surface will map to a ray in the associated graph.
-So, similar to the discussion of which graphs live in which spaces $\cG_{\star}$, there are no surfaces with isolated punctures in $\cS_{k}$ and all homeomorphism types of noncompact surfaces are realized in $\cS_{\leq k}$ for $k\geq 3$.
+So, similar to the discussion of which graphs live in which spaces $\cG_{\star}$, there are no surfaces with isolated punctures in $\cS_{k}$, and all homeomorphism types of noncompact surfaces are realized in $\cS_{\leq k}$ for $k\geq 3$.